Kernels#

 Note

-You can not install or update packages in the system-wide modules.
-We do not recommend using the --user
+You cannot install or update packages in the system-wide modules.

-flag to install new packages in your $HOME
+flag to install packages in your $HOME

 Note